StavrosNik4/kameno-botaki/README.md

 # kameno-botaki
-A bot that I made for fun with my friends on Discord
+A Discord bot that I made for fun with my friends on Discord

 Currently the bot has the following features available: